Winter warmers: 10 of the best men’s scarves

 You can always rely on Uniqlo for an affordable staple, with scarves not being excluded from that.

-A good number tend to be available as we get deep into winter, all a mix of acrylic and wool and all using the moisture-absorbing, bio-warming, and insulating Heattech technology.
-But still keeping a timeless tartan look.
+The scarves are a mix of acrylic and wool and all using the moisture-absorbing, bio-warming, and insulating Heattech technology.
+But still keeping a timeless tartan look that never dates

 £19.90 for one of these in whatever pattern you go for.